midhunkalarikkal/FullDomain/Notes/Nodejs.md

 Each thread handling one socket descriptor is called thread-per-connection.
 This approach is inefficient because thousands of connections would require thousands of threads.

-`Epoll Mechanism`
+`Epoll / KQueue / IOCP Mechanism`
-epoll is a linux kernel system call
-To solve this, the OS provides epoll (or similar mechanisms like kqueue on macOS/BSD or IOCP on Windows).
+epoll is a linux kernel system call similar mechanisms like kqueue on macOS/BSD or IOCP on Windows.
 Epoll is a scalable I/O event notification system at the kernel level.
 It can handle multiple socket descriptors at once efficiently.